cloudybdone/pulumi-aws-project/README.md

 This lab documentation demonstrates how to set up a basic AWS network infrastructure using **Pulumi (Python)** and the **AWS CLI**.
 We will create a **VPC with a public subnet**, configure an **Internet Gateway (IGW)**, and associate a **Route Table** to allow Internet access.

-By the end of this tasks, you will have a **public subnet** that can communicate with the Internet, forming the foundation for running public-facing applications on AWS.
+By the end of this tasks, we will have a **public subnet** that can communicate with the Internet, forming the foundation for running public-facing applications on AWS.

 ---